Caramel Iced Coffee Recipe

 I think that almost anything sweet needs a pinch of salt to balance the flavor, and sea salt is my friend when it comes to this iced caramel coffee!

 A note on the difference between caramel syrup and caramel sauce:

 So, Starbucks and every other fancy coffee place have two different things going on – syrups and sauces.

 The syrups are the generally clear liquids that you see in large bottles with pumps on top.
 These pumps of flavor are the backbone of all of the flavored drinks.

 If you watch closely, these pumps of flavor are usually the first thing the barista will add to your caramel iced coffee cup after you order.

 But then, once the drink is complete, for the final garnish (usually drizzled on top of whipped cream), they are using something different, which is a sauce.

-In the photos in this post, caramel syrup was used to make the flavored iced coffee, and caramel sauce was used as the garnish on top.
+In the photos in this post, caramel syrup was used to make the flavored iced coffee, and microwave caramel sauce was used as the garnish on top.

 Fill tall glass with ice.
 Pour coffee, syrup and salt (if using) over ice; stir until syrup is dissolved into coffee.